groupdocs-search/GroupDocs.Search-Docs/java/developer-guide/advanced-usage/scaling/configuring-search-network.md

  - Add a search service, which is the input for all search queries to the network ([addSearcher](https://reference.groupdocs.com/search/java/com.groupdocs.search.scaling.configuring/nodeconfigurator/#addSearcher-java.lang.String-) method).
  - Add an extraction service used to extract data from documents added to the search network ([addExtractor](https://reference.groupdocs.com/search/java/com.groupdocs.search.scaling.configuring/nodeconfigurator/#addExtractor-java.lang.String-) method).
 Increasing the number of extraction services (one per network node) increases the performance of search network indexing.
  - Add a shard service used to store extracted data in a form suitable for searching on the network ([addShard](https://reference.groupdocs.com/search/java/com.groupdocs.search.scaling.configuring/nodeconfigurator/#addShard-java.lang.String-) method).
 Increasing the number of shards (one for each network node) increases the performance of searching the network.

 To complete the configuration of a network node, you must call the [completeNode](https://reference.groupdocs.com/search/java/com.groupdocs.search.scaling.configuring/nodeconfigurator/#completeNode--) method.

 Once the search network configuration is complete, you must call the [completeConfiguration](https://reference.groupdocs.com/search/java/com.groupdocs.search.scaling.configuring/configurator/#completeConfiguration--) method, which will return an instance of the [Configuration](https://reference.groupdocs.com/search/java/com.groupdocs.search.scaling.configuring/configuration/) class.

 An instance of the [Configuration](https://reference.groupdocs.com/search/java/com.groupdocs.search.scaling.configuring/configuration/) class can be saved to a file or stream in the XML format using the Save method, and subsequently can be loaded from the file or stream using the Load method.

-The following code example shows how to create a search network configuration that describes two nodes.
+The following code example shows how to create a search network configuration that describes four nodes.

 ```java
 String address = "127.0.0.1";